lagom/lagom/docs/manual/java/gettingstarted/WhatsNext.md

 * [[Create a new Eclipse project using the Lagom Maven archetype|EclipseMavenNew]]
 * [[Import an existing sbt build into Eclipse|EclipseSbt]]

-Learn how to intgrate with Intellij:
+Learn how to integrate with Intellij:

 * [[Import an existing Maven project into Intellij|intellijMaven]]
 * [[Import an existing sbt build into Intellij|IntellijSbtJava]]